Best Guitar Slides for Blues, Country, and Other Genres

 The guitar slide is a much more complex accessory than most people give it credit for.
 The best guitar slide can mean a lot of different things depending on your style, guitar, finger size, and genre.
 But choosing one is not that hard once you understand how it’s made and why it’s made that way.

-10 Best Guitar Slides for the Ultimate Blues Licks
+10 Best Guitar Slides for Ultimate Performance

 Check out some of my top picks and find out which type of slide would best suit your personal preferences and gear.